online school by Nawicon from the Noun Project

-I tried to minimize my bias during the whole research process, but I knew it was impossible to achieve, even without considering the nature of participant observation research.
 I was a classmate of the participants, and in the observation, I was a participant who was taking the same class.
 This might have influenced their answers to the questions and their behaviors.

 The participants in this research are who decided to stay in the class even after changing to virtual.
-It was the second semester to do the virtual class, so the students who are in the current class are the people who tried and successfully continued the class.
+It was the second semester of the virtual class, so the students who are in the current class are the people who tried and successfully continued the class.
 Therefore, the positive opinion about the virtual Spanish learning experience might not be valid to the people who dropped out after the class changed to virtual.

 Separately from this qualitative research, I had a chance to talk about virtual learning with current graduate students in their 20s for the in-class interview activity for another class.
 Graduate students said they had some technical difficulties during the class, but those were all because of an unstable internet connection.
 The graduate students did not experience technical problems with joining the class or using different tools.